Sidnioulz/vue-sfcmod/README.md

 This project also takes inspiration from [vue-template-ast-to-template](https://github.com/CommanderXL/vue-template-ast-to-template), a Vue 2 template stringifier. `vue-sfcmod` was rewritten from scratch to target Vue 3 ASTs, however.

+## Call for maintainers 🛟📣

-**Call for maintainers 🛟📣:** I'm looking for co-maintainers with expertise on the Vue compiler.
-The lack of documentation on the compiler prevents me from fully implementing an API and stringifier for Vue codemodding.
+**I'm looking for co-maintainers with expertise on the Vue.js compiler.** The lack of documentation on the compiler prevents me from fully implementing an API and stringifier for Vue codemodding.
 I have to reverse engineer the AST and figure out what's expected, and I run into occasional limitations that I believe are due to the compiler not being written with codemodding in mind.

-I need help from someone with expertise in Vue's internal behaviour and with the ability to push for change within the Vue compiler ecosystem if needed.
-I remain committed to improving the CLI for this project to ensure it can conveniently be used for codemodding and static analysis, but I'm unlikely to keep improving the Vue API on my own as I do not need Vue support any more in my day job.
+**I need help from someone with expertise in Vue.js internals** and with the ability to push for change within the Vue compiler ecosystem if needed.
+There are limitations to what vue-sfcmod can do (described below in this README) that I can't work around without changes to the compiler to directly support rewriting an AST into source code.
+I am also stuck with codegen nodes, as part of their execution context is handled implicitly and they can't be passed to a JS codemodding engine as is without reconstructing the context (which I don't know how to do since the context isn't documented).

+I can't justify the time it takes me to reverse engineer the AST to improve coverage, so I'm unlikely to keep improving the Vue API on my own.
+However, **I remain committed to improving the CLI to support both codemodding and static analysis** needs.

 ## Install